Use your leftover Thanksgiving turkey bones, some water and vegetables and simmer it all together to make Thanksgiving Turkey Stock!

 Ingredients

-- Leftover turkey carcass
+- 1 leftover roasted turkey carcass

-- 2 medium onions cut into chunks
+- 2 onions medium, cut into chunks

-- 1 head of garlic cut in half
+- 1 head garlic cut in half

 - 2 tsp dried thyme leaves